Skip to main content

 Is the event wheelchair-accessible?

 The conservatory is wheelchair accessible.
 The mansion has an elevator for the second floor, however, a portion of the second floor is not wheelchair accessible.
 Please note that large wheelchairs may not fit through some doorways.
 The Paine has wheelchairs available that fit through all doorways.
-Wheelchairs are available at the mansion’s reception desk, and the Mansion and Conservatory are wheelchair-accessible.
+Wheelchairs are available at the mansion’s reception desk, and the mansion and conservatory are wheelchair-accessible.

 Where do I park when I visit?